Bug Out Bag

 Many of these shelters can fill multiple roles in your bug out bag.

-A purpose-made tarp, like the Chill Gorilla 10′ Rain Fly, makes a great shelter.
+A purpose-made tarp, like this 10′ Rain Fly, makes a great shelter.
 You can also use it to waterproof your pack, collect rainwater, etc. They’re extremely versatile on top of being light and not taking up much space.

 An old military poncho makes a great makeshift tent and can be used to keep you dry in the event of inclement weather.
 If you add a poncho liner you have both a blanket and an extra layer that can keep you warm when it gets cold.